Italy

 New tax regime for inbound workers

-Individuals who transfer their tax residency (see the Residence section for more information) to Italy starting from tax period 2024 are subject to a reduction of 50% of the employed earnings on the Italian territory.
+Individuals who transfer their tax residency (see the Residence section for more information) to Italy starting from tax period 2024 are subject to a reduction of 50% of the employment incomes earned on the Italian territory.

 Article 5 of Legislative Decree 27 December 2023, no. 209, introduced significant changes to the ’inbound workers regime’.